What other names is Lysine known by?

 - Canker sores.
 Early research suggests that taking 500 mg of lysine daily prevents canker sores and 4000 mg daily decreases the length of canker sores.

 - Diabetes.
-Some evidence shows that taking lysine daily for 2 months does not affect blood sugar levels in people with diabetes.
+Some evidence shows that taking lysine twice daily for 2 months does not affect blood sugar levels in people with diabetes.
 However, other early research suggests that taking lysine twice daily for 2 months decreases blood sugar levels compared to before treatment in diabetes patients.

 - Stress.
 Early research suggests that eating wheat that contains added lysine reduces stress in females and anxiety in males.